Super blood moon: How to watch the total lunar eclipse this month

 Get ready for a rare and lovely cosmic phenomenon.
-Parts of the world will experience a total lunar eclipse on May 26, but you can watch the celestial festivities from anywhere thanks to livestreams.
+Parts of the world will experience a total lunar eclipse on May 26, but thanks to livestreams, you can watch the celestial festivities from anywhere.

 A lunar eclipse happens when the moon moves into the Earth's shadow, which blocks the sun's light.
 Unlike with a solar eclipse, you can look directly at the moon with the naked eye.
 This month's total lunar eclipse has all sorts of names associated with it.
 We can sum it up as the "super flower blood moon."